nkahlor/cloud-storage-utility/README.md

 To configure this application, you have to set a few environment variables.

 ```
-# You can use 'azure' or 'ibm'
+# Currently we only support 'ibm'
 CSUTIL_CLOUD_PLATFORM=

 # You only need to set these if you intend to use ibm